 Kirstie Ruppert, M.A.

-Kirstie Ruppert serves San Diego Zoo Global as a Senior Research Coordinator in Community Engagement.
+Kirstie Ruppert serves San Diego Zoo Global as a Researcher in Community Engagement.
 In this position, she conducts social research to understand the human dimensions of conservation issues and to evaluate conservation learning programs.
 Her current work is based in the conservancies of northern Kenya, where she works in partnership with pastoralist communities and conservation organizations to promote coexistence between people and wildlife, including giraffe, leopards, and elephants.
 Her primary focus in our giraffe conservation program has been to train and support the Twiga Walinzi (Giraffe Guards) that are monitoring reticulated giraffe and addressing human pressures on wild populations.
 She has also helped SDZG projects in Hawaii, Vietnam, and Peru with her experience evaluating education programs and interest in conservation behavior.
 Her background in conservation education and study of human-wildlife conflict supports this team's community-based conservation initiatives.

 Before joining the community-based conservation team, she focused on learning programs in the Conservation Education Lab.
 She initially joined the Institute as an Undergraduate Summer Student Fellow, working to evaluate the long-term outcomes of our professional development program for science teachers.
 She then served as the Advanced Inquiry Program (AIP) coordinator, and now facilitates graduate courses in conservation planning, socio-ecological research, and environmental stewardship.